-- 1. To respond to the reorganization of the global supply chain, the production base in Vietnam has been expanded, to meet the order shifting demands \circ - 2.
-Improve industrial green technology, we are expected to add water-based spraying process, and solidify the core competitiveness of enterprises • streamline manpower • downstream industry chains to create comprehensive benefits •
+- i.
+To respond to the reorganization of the global supply chain, the production base in Vietnam has been expanded, to meet the order shifting demands • - ii.
+Improve industrial green technology, we are expected to add water-based spraying process, and solidify the core competitiveness of enterprises • - iii.
+Continue with the development of various automated processes to improve efficiency and streamline manpower • - iv.
+Further research on the compound process and seek the integration of the midstream and downstream industry chains to create comprehensive benefits •